The Fall (2006 film): Production

 Tarsem largely financed the film with his own funds, and paid members of the cast and crew on an equal basis rather than in more typical Hollywood fashion.
 The film was made over a period of four years and incorporates footage shot in 24 countries, including India, Indonesia (Bali), Italy, France, Spain, Namibia, and China (PRC).
-Singh stressed the importance of on-location filming and lack of special effects, as he found that modern techniques would not age well in comparison.
+Singh stressed the importance of on-location filming and lack of visual effects, as he found that modern techniques would not age well in comparison.
 He only took advertising jobs in places that he wanted to do location scouting for, and flew cast members to shoot scenes for the film using the same crew as he did for commercials.
 When shooting scenes of the blue city in Jodhpur, Tarsem provided locals with blue paint to refresh the paint on their houses.
 This alternative to post-production effects resulted in the vibrant blue of the city in the film.
 Another location, the contemporary South African mental hospital which represents an early 20th-century Los Angeles hospital (the principal setting throughout the film) remained operational (in a separate wing) during filming.

 Tarsem revealed in a 2024 interview that Elle Fanning was considered to play Alexandria and even met with her prior to the film's casting.

-Lee Pace remained in a bed for most of the early filming at the director's suggestion, convincing most of the crew that he was in fact unable to walk.
+Lee Pace remained in a bed and used a wheelchair for most of the early filming at the director's suggestion, convincing most of the crew that he was in fact unable to walk.
 The intention, Tarsem and Pace noted, was to maximize the realism of Roy's physical limitations in the eyes of Catinca Untaru, whose lines and reactions as the character Alexandria were largely unscripted.
 Alexandria's misinterpreting the letter E as the number 3 in a note written by Roy came about from an accidental misreading by the 6-year-old actress during filming, which the director adapted into a twist in the story.
 Tarsem had portions of the hospital scenes between Catinca and Pace filmed through small holes in the hospital bed curtains, maximizing their spontaneous interactions despite the presence of the film crew surrounding them.

 The film features a dream sequence animation created by Christoph Lauenstein and Wolfgang Lauenstein, with costume design from Eiko Ishioka.

+A behind the scenes two part documentary titled Nostalgia and Wonderlust was released in 2008.
+Nostalgia was co-directed by Nico Soultanakis, the producer of The Fall and Ian Soroka.
+Wonderlust was directed by Soultanakis.